MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/enable-features-office-365.md

 ### <a name="apps"></a>Aplicaciones

-Las aplicaciones son fichas, conectores, bots o cualquier combinación de estos tres elementos que proporciona Teams (aplicaciones de origen o aplicaciones predeterminadas, como también se conocen) o un servicio de terceros (también denominadas aplicaciones externas).
-En **Aplicaciones**, puede habilitar y deshabilitar las aplicaciones predeterminadas, así como configurar el control sobre las aplicaciones externas.
+Apps are tabs, connectors, bots, or any combination of these three, provided by Teams (first-party apps, also known as default apps) or by a third-party (also known as external apps).
+Under **Apps**, you can enable and disable default apps and configure settings to control external apps.

 #### <a name="default-apps"></a>Aplicaciones predeterminadas

-Estas aplicaciones (como Planner, Elogio y El Tiempo) las ofrece Teams.
-Si desea activar una aplicación, seleccione la casilla de verificación que corresponde a esa aplicación.
-Para desactivarla, anule la selección de dicha casilla.
+These apps, such as Planner, Praise, and Weather, are provided by Teams.
+To turn on an app, select the check box for that app.
+To turn off an app, clear the check box.

 ![Captura de pantalla de la sección Aplicaciones predeterminadas.](media/teams-tenant-wide-settings-default-apps.png "Captura de pantalla de la sección Aplicaciones predeterminadas")

 #### <a name="external-apps"></a>Aplicaciones externas

-Estas aplicaciones las proporcionan terceros.
-Es posible configurar las siguientes opciones relacionadas con las aplicaciones externas.
+These apps are provided by third parties.
+You can configure the following settings for external apps.

 ![Captura de pantalla de la sección Aplicaciones externas.](media/teams-tenant-wide-settings-external-apps-settings.png "Captura de pantalla de la sección Aplicaciones externas, donde se muestran las opciones que se pueden activar o desactivar")

 - **Permitir aplicaciones externas en Microsoft Teams:** si esta opción se activa, los usuarios podrán agregar aplicaciones externas que estén disponibles para la organización.

-- **Habilitar nuevas aplicaciones externas de manera predeterminada**: si esta opción se activa, los usuarios podrán activar nuevas aplicaciones en cuanto estas se agreguen al catálogo de aplicaciones de Teams.
-Desactive esta opción si quiere controlar las aplicaciones nuevas.
-Si la desactiva, deberá recordar revisar periódicamente las nuevas aplicaciones para que su organización no se pierda las nuevas aplicaciones de interés.
+- **Enable new external apps by default**: When this setting is turned on, users can activate new apps as soon as they're added to the Teams app catalog.
+Turn off this setting if you want to control new apps.
+Of course, if you turn it off, you have to remember to review new apps periodically so your organization doesn't miss out on new apps.

-- **Permitir la instalación de prueba de aplicaciones externas**: Si quiere activar algunas aplicaciones externas y desactivar otras, desactive esta opción y, a continuación, en la lista de aplicaciones externas, desactive aquellas a las que no desea que accedan los usuarios.
-Cuando esta opción esté activada, los miembros y los propietarios de los equipos que tengan autorización para ello podrán transferir localmente aplicaciones a Teams.
+- **Allow sideloading of external apps**: If you want to turn on some external apps and turn off others , turn off this setting, and then in the list of external apps, turn off the apps that you don't want users to access.
+When this setting is turned on, team owners and members who are granted permission can sideload apps to Teams.

 Para obtener más información, consulte [Configurar la administración de aplicaciones en Teams](admin-settings.md).

 ## <a name="teams-org-wide-settings"></a>Configuración de toda la organización de Teams

-Puede controlar la configuración del usuario de toda la organización en el Centro de administración de Microsoft Teams y Skype Empresarial.
-Para editar la configuración de toda la organización, vaya al Centro de administración de Microsoft Teams y Skype Empresarial y seleccione **Configuración de toda la organización**.
-Puede configurar las siguientes opciones.
+Puede controlar la configuración de usuario en toda la organización en el Centro de administración de Microsoft Teams.
+Para editar la configuración de toda la organización, vaya al Centro de administración de Microsoft Teams y, después, seleccione **Configuración de toda la organización**.
+Puede configurar las opciones siguientes.

 ### <a name="external-access"></a>Acceso externo